ATMS 411 Homework [Main Page] [Daily Notes] [Final Project]

 c.
 Make a graph of the vertical distribution of potential temperature (THTA in the sounding text) and equivalent potential temperature (THTE in the sounding text).

-In your discussion, identify stable, unstable, and neutrally stable regions.
+In your discussion, identify stable, unstable, neutrally stable, and convectively stable regions.

-Here's an example; end it at just above the equilibrium level.
+Here's an example; the top height is at just above the equilibrium level.

 Plot the data for THTA and THTE in the sounding, not the model curves.

 d.
-Obtain the 500 mb height map from reanalysis for your sounding, or from the University of Wyoming, for the time of the sounding, and including the location of your sounding.
+Obtain the 500 mb height map from reanalysis for your sounding for the time of the sounding, and including the location of your sounding.

 Here is the specific link to use for obtaining it from reanalysis.